 6.3.1 GCW Asia High Mountain Activities

-6.3.1.1 The Secretariat introduced a summary of the GCW focusing in Asia, in particular, the on the High Mountain regions of Asia, and the proposed Asia High Elevation Cryosphere Observations (AHECO) project, addressing the WMO priority on improving the observations in high mountain regions.
-To date, two meetings took place (Beijing, 2013 and Salekhard, 2016).
+6.3.1.1 The Secretariat introduced a summary of the GCW focus in Asia, in particular, the High Mountain regions of Asia and the proposed Asia High Elevation Cryosphere Observations (AHECO) project.
+AHECO is intended to address the WMO priority on improving the observations in high mountain regions.
+To date, two GCW CryoNet Asia meetings have been held (Beijing, 2013 and Salekhard, 2016).

 6.3.1.2 In 2016, the AHECO proposal was developed for installing 10-15 new stations at high elevation, primarily glacier monitoring.
 Additionally, other 30 sites were proposed for different climate regimes, by the NMHSs in the region, with potential for contribution to the GCW observing network; their availability needs to be reconfirmed.
 The Secretariat was asked to contact all proponents of sites, listed in the GCW Salekhard report (report #12), reconfirm their interest to contribute to the GCW observing network, and ask for the missing information in the questionnaires submitted. [action]